nuxt/vercel-builder/README.md

 See [Basic Example](./examples/basic) for a more complete deployable example.

-See [Deploying two Nuxt apps side-by-side](./examples/side-by-side/README.md) for details on deploying two nuxt apps in one Now Monorepo.
+See [Deploying two Nuxt apps side-by-side](./examples/side-by-side/README.md) for details on deploying two Nuxt apps in one monorepo.

 ## Using with TypeScript